Dromader2137/dros-laptop/.github/README.md

 # My dotfiles
-Some of my personal dotfiles, feel free to copy.
+Some of my personal dotfiles, feel free to not copy.